Tuning the 009

 of the 28-32 degrees BTDC as it can take without the engine

-have recommended filling in the throttle valve bleed hole.
+have recommended filling in the throttle butterfly bleed hole.
 This

 should only be tried if the above modifications don't eliminate